Hand sanitizer- super easy DIY recipe

 I dunno.
 Maybe it’s just me.

-But, just in case you can relate to that feeling, hakuna matata!
+Just in case you can relate to that feeling, hakuna matata!
 Making your own hand sanitizer is super simple, and DIY costs less than regularly buying Purell or any other hand sanitizer.

 Plus, this homemade version it doesn’t have alcohol in it, so it won’t dry out your hands!
 And besides- alcohol in hand sanitizer just gives the bacteria one more thing to become immune to.